dwyl/phase-three/plan.md

 on a _services_ project and also film a introductory video tutorial for a new technology they've learned.

 ## Verticals
-All verticals **must contribute to our fixed overheads** (aside from Product which we will need to invest in in the short term) and/or contribute to our credibility as experts in a given field.
+All verticals **must contribute to our fixed overheads** and/or contribute to our credibility as experts in a given field.

 Each vertical will have **its own set of goals**, derived from [dwyl's guiding principles](github.com/dwyl/phase-two#guiding-principles)